silva96/ai_stories/README.md

 ### Generate stories for your kids using Artificial Intelligence
 Add main characters (your kids), secondary characters (their friends) and a little excerpt and click Generate.
 A story with images and multiple pages will be generated.

-The software uses OpenAi GPT-3 (Davinci-003 and Dall-E) to generate the stories, summaries, titles and images.
+The software uses OpenAI GPT-3 (Davinci-003 and Dall-E) to generate the stories, summaries, titles and images.

 The software's Tech Stack: Ruby on Rails + Hotwire.